Nickel–Titanium Rotary Instruments: An In Vitro Comparison (Torsional Resistance of Two Heat-treated Reciprocating Files)

 Aim and objective: The present study aims to evaluate the difference in torsional resistance of two reciprocating nickel–titanium (Ni–Ti) rotary files: WaveOne Gold and EdgeOne Fire.

-Materials and methods: A total of 40 nickel–titanium rotary instruments (= 40): 20 WaveOne Gold Small (WOGS) and 20 EdgeOne Fire Small (EOFS) were divided into two groups.
+Materials and methods: A total of 40 nickel–titanium rotary instruments (n = 40): 20 WaveOne Gold Small (WOGS) and 20 EdgeOne Fire Small (EOFS) were divided into two groups.
 Each instrument was tested using a torsional resistance device already validated in previous studies to evaluate and compare torsional resistance.
 The static torsional test was implemented by blocking each instrument at 3 mm from the tip and rotating it until fracture with a reciprocating motion.
 Torque to fracture (TtF) and fragment length (FL) were measured and statistically analyzed.
-Results: Statistical analysis of TtF found significant differences between the two groups (<0.05).
+Results: Statistical analysis of TtF found significant differences between the two groups (p <0.05).
 The EOFS showed higher TtF if compared to WOGS, with a mean value and a standard deviation of 3.05 ± 0.07 (N cm) against 2.97 ± 0.08 (N cm).
-Data for FL showed no significant differences (>0.05) between the two groups.
+Data for FL showed no significant differences (p >0.05) between the two groups.

 Conclusion: According to the results of this study, it is reasonable to assert that EOFS instruments showed a higher torsional resistance if compared to the WOGS.